Care and Storage

-- In the unlikely event that your camera fails to work properly, please consult the nearest service center.
+- If the camera fails to work properly, consult the nearest service center.

 - Never disassemble the camera by yourself, as this is dangerous.

-- Do not get volatile substances, such as thinner, benzene, or pesticides on your camera.
+- Do not get volatile substances, such as thinner, benzine, or pesticides on the camera.
 This may cause a change in quality, paint to peel, etc.

-- If the camera exterior becomes dirty, dry wipe the exterior using a soft cloth such as a spectacles cloth, or wet wipe using a well-wrung out cloth.
-Do not use solvents, as doing so may cause the external surface of the product to corrode.
+- If the camera exterior becomes dirty, wipe it clean using a dry soft cloth such as a glasses wiping cloth, or wipe it using a thoroughly wrung-out wet cloth.
+Do not use solvents, as doing so may cause the external surface of the camera to corrode.

 Use and Storage

-- Please avoid using or storing your camera in the following kinds of places, as this may damage the camera.
+- Avoid using or storing the camera in the following kinds of places, as this may damage the camera.